Tw1sm/PySQLRecon/README.md

 Impersonate a user account while running a PySQLRecon command with the `--impersonate` flag.

-`--link` and `--impersonate` and not compatible when used together,
+`--link` and `--impersonate` and not compatible when used together.

 ## Development